Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### CORE CODE NEW FEATURES AND UPDATES

 ###### UPDATES
-- [x] completed keybinds subsystem
-- [ ] `functions_install.sh`: Fix verbosity mode and avoid proceeding to installation if no program is selected.
 - [~] `functions_install.sh`, `functions_uninstall.sh`, `functions_common.sh`: Create headers and comments in auxiliary functions
 - [ ] `data_common.sh`, `install.sh`: Fusion key of permissions + installationtype in `data_common.sh` table to generify the permissions of the installation. --> Delete the permission bit and "guess" needed permissions from the installationtype
 - [ ] `data_features.sh`, `data_common.sh`: move each readme line for every feature to the corresponding feature